smaugmuds/_smaug_/README.md

 Here are just some of the features **--{SMAUG II}--** has:

-	- Full featured, bug-free command-line online building (including shops, resets, repairshops, etc)
+	- Full featured, Command-Line Online Building (including shops, resets, repairshops, etc)
-	- Optional easy to use menu-based online building
+	- Optional, easy to use menu-based online building
+	- Online building updated to Oasis OLCII
+	- New Online Building features and Buildwalk
 	- Damageable and repairable equipment
 	- MUDPrograms/scripts (mob, obj and room programs)
 	- Monsters that will remember you, hunt you down, and summon you